acpanackal/star-wars-app/README.md

-### Test Requirements
+## Test Requirements

-*the application runs and shows data of the selected API *there are atleast 3 consumed API root resources
+* the application runs and shows data of the selected API
+* there are atleast 3 consumed API root resources
-*you have used an application framework (Angular 2+, Blazor, Vue) *the application uses responsive design and scales properly woth changing screen sizes/resolutions *the code is under source control (Git, TFS, DevOps)
+* you have used an application framework (Angular 2+, Blazor, Vue)
+* the application uses responsive design and scales properly woth changing screen sizes/resolutions
+* the code is under source control (Git, TFS, DevOps)

 # API used
 https://swapi.dev/

-### Screens Implemented
+# Screens Implemented

-*Films,Film Details, Characters,Character details, PLanets and Planet details
+* Films,Film Details, Characters,Character details, PLanets and Planet details
+* Characters and Planet list of each Film in Film details
+* Films list of Characters in Character details
+* Film list of Planets in planet list

-*Loading functionality not implemenmted.
+* Loading functionality not implemenmted. (please when loading for the first time)
-*Images downloaded from google and stored locally, as the link had no iamges.
+* Images downloaded from google and stored locally, as the API had no images.

 # StarWarsApp